|Fort Worth Daily Gazette. (Fort Worth, Tex.), Thursday, March 31, 1887|

 Just who was Joe Counts and how does he fit into the family?

 It appears that Joseph Counts grew up without the benefit of a caring family.
-His father, mother, grandfather and grandmother all were deceased by about 1870.
+His father, mother, and grandparents were all deceased by about 1870.
 None of the family can be found in the 1870 census.
 In 1880, Joe is living with the John Watson family in Comanche County, Texas; working on their farm as a farm laborer.
-On 3 April 1882, Anthony M. Leffel (brother to Joe's mom, Sarah Leffel) is given guardian ship for Joseph Counts.
+On 3 April 1882, Anthony M. Leffel (brother to Joe's mom, Sarah Leffel) is given guardianship for Joseph Counts.
+This guardianship document was found in the Anthony Leffel Probate File, Joe's great-grandfather.

 |Guardianship Record, Hood County, TX, 3 Apr 1882|